heliomarpm/heliomarpm/README.md

 ### Hi there 👋

+I,m a technical lead in software engineering, part of my free time I work on open source projects.
-I am a technical lead in software engineering, a small entrepreneur and amateur athlete in bmx racing 😁🏆🚴‍♂️.
+I am also a small entrepreneur and amateur bmx racing athlete. 😁🏆🚴‍♂️

-Here you will find a little bit of my work on demos and some cool projects.
+Here you will find a little bit of my work on demos and some cool projects, something might be useful to you, I would appreciate it if you could collaborate on any.🤝

 Feel free to explore and re-use any of my projects 😉

 [My Gist Repository](https://gist.github.com/heliomarpm)